loechel/praesentationen/plone-and-python-community.rst

     Plone was releaser on Oct.
 04 2001 |rarr|

+    IPC8 (international Python Conference January 2000)

+    "IPC8 groth more than twice - with around 250 attendees.
+    Much of this growth came from the increasing populatrity of the Zope Application Server, which had its own conference track for the first time, with some 90 people attended talks on Zope"

-    And while Zope was the killer app on Python, Plone became the killer app on Zope.
+    By that time Zope was the killer app on Python, Plone became the killer app on Zope.

-    And Plone 5 was released last autumn.

-    Plone is now 15 years old.

 ----